Cancel anytime

 Industry Overview

-The global beer industry is competitive and fragmented, with a mix of multinational corporations and local breweries.
-Trends include the rise of craft beer, the increasing popularity of low-alcohol and non-alcoholic beverages, and a focus on sustainability.
+The global beer industry is mature and competitive, with ongoing consolidation.
+Key trends include the rise of craft beer, increased focus on premium and non-alcoholic beverages, and evolving consumer preferences.

 Positioning

-AB InBev is the world's largest brewer, holding a dominant position in many markets.
-Its competitive advantages include its scale, global distribution network, and portfolio of iconic brands.
+AB InBev is the world's largest brewer, with a vast portfolio of brands and global distribution network.
+Its competitive advantages include scale, brand recognition, and cost efficiency.

 Total Addressable Market (TAM)